Refine by

 Cancer Genetic Articles & Analysis

+Virus-like particles (VLPs) have garnered significant attention in recent years for their potential applications in vaccine development, drug delivery, and as tools in various biotechnological fields.
 These nanoparticles mimic the structure of viruses but lack the viral genetic material that makes viruses infectious.
-This unique characteristic offers a versatile platform for various innovative applications without the associated risks of viral infections. ...
+This unique characteristic offers a versatile platform for various innovative ...

 In the ever-evolving landscape of cancer research, two intriguing concepts have emerged that are reshaping how scientists approach treatment: synthetic lethality and parthanatos.
 Both concepts encapsulate the complexity of cellular processes and open new avenues for targeted therapies.
 What is Synthetic Lethality?
 Synthetic lethality occurs when the simultaneous disruption of two genes ...